People often use saw palmetto as a natural remedy for benign prostate hyperplasia, which is a non-cancerous enlargement of the prostate gland.

 Read on to learn more about taking saw palmetto for BPH.

-Although DHT plays a vital role in the development of the prostate, it can also lead to prostate issues such as BPH.
+Although DHT plays a vital role in the development of the prostate, it can also

 Many people believe that taking saw palmetto will reduce their BPH symptoms by blocking DHT production.